Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Conclusion

 Our technique builds on top of our previous approach for Automata-based alignments computation \cite{ReissnerCDRA17,s-comps}.
 However, the optimizations proposed by this technique are independent from the selected approach and could also be used in conjunction with other trace alignment approaches, e.g.\ those approaches that align one trace at a time, such as \cite{ILP-Alignment} and \cite{BVD-Alignment}.
 Adapting the technique to work on top of these approaches is an avenue for future work.

 In an extensive evaluation using 50 real-life model-log pairs, we showed that our technique used on top of the Automata-based approach systematically outperforms five baseline approaches, in the presence of significant repetitive behavior in the log.
-We also showed that the cost over-approximation induced by our technique, when it occurs, is negligible.
-To benefit from the reduction only when this is really needed, and avoid applying it when not needed, we presented a hybrid approach that selects which extension to the Automata-based conformance checking approach should be applied, based on characteristics of the input log and model.
+Our technique exploits the characteristics of sound free-choice and uniquely labeled Petri nets to speed up the computation of alignments; whereas the techniques used as baseline have longer execution times but are applicable to more general classes of Petri nets.
+While more restrictive, the class of nets considered in this paper are extensively used.
+In particular, BPMN models can be translated to this class of nets and can be discovered by various mining algorithms -- such as Split Miner \cite{SplitMiner}, Inductive Miner \cite{InductiveMiner} and Fodina \cite{Fodina}.
+We also showed that the over-approximation induced by our technique, when it occurs, is negligible.
+To benefit from the reduction only when this is really needed, and avoid applying it when not needed, we presented a hybrid approach that selects which extension of the Automata-based conformance checking approach should be applied, based on characteristics of the input log and model.
 We derived these criteria empirically based on the evaluation results.
 More research could be conducted on finding finer-grained rules for applying our technique based on more specific model-log characteristics.
+Given the increasing number of optimizations for computing alignments, an avenue for future work is to extend the hybrid approach presented in this article, to exploit a wider range of such optimizations, based on the characteristics of the input model and log.